 Let's start with a basic search, using keywords as you would with SharePoint Search or Google Search.

 When you first login to Collabspace, you are taken to the Dashboard.
 You can get to Search in two different ways; either by typing your keyword into the search bar at the top, or click on the Menu button in the left corner.

 If going through the menu, Search will be one of the main application choices.

 If you navigate through the menu, the Search Home page will be displayed.
 We will return to this page later when we go over Saved Search Templates.

 For now, we just want to do a basic search.
 Type in a search term and press the Enter key.

-Remember that getting back search results requires that your organization has properly connected to the content you are searching for.
-If you do not see what you are looking for, it is possible that the content has not yet been crawled by Collabspace.
+Remember that getting back search results requires that your organization has properly connected Collabspace to the content you are searching for.
+If you do not see what you are looking for, it is possible that the content has not yet been crawled by Collabspace or you do not have permission to see it.
 Be sure to check with your Administrator before attempting to search for content that may not be archived by Collabspace.

-Results that are returned will be automatically displayed by some default properties, normally including the Title, Modified Date, and perhaps the last user involved.
+Results that are returned will be automatically displayed by some default properties, normally including the Collabspace ID and Title.

 If you want to change what information you can see about the search results, click the Display and Sort button